 DIY Gift Ideas That Don’t Scream ‘DIY’

-Full confession, I can be a bit of a snob.
+Full confession: I can be a bit of a snob.

 Not a full-on, nose-up-in-the-air, thinking-I’m-better-than-you kind of snob; more of an I-do-appreciate-nice-things kind of snob.
 To that end, I like giving my friends and family nice things at gift-giving times.

 I get the whole ‘it’s the thought that counts’ thing, but at the same time that I’m thinking of what to gift someone, I like to go just the extra little mile to make sure that the gift I give is one that they would want and use.
-I am sensitive to giving gifts that just end up as clutter…ain’t nobody got the room for that!
+I am sensitive to giving gifts that just end up as clutter, and ain’t nobody got the room for that!
 And if I can MAKE a useful and appreciated handcrafted gift, all the better!

 Giving handmade gifts imparts a little of the love that made it along with the gift.

-22 Creative Handcrafted Gift Ideas
+30 Creative Handcrafted Gift Ideas

 Lemon Peppermint Hand Scrub

 My brilliant and gracious friend, Kathleen, makes this antibacterial and moisturizing Lemon and Peppermint Hand Scrub to gift to her friends and family.
-And I love the packaging she puts together…she clearly just goes the extra mile to make it extra special.
+And I love the packaging she puts together…she just goes the extra mile to make it extra special.

 Moisturizing Hand Balm